Goldinyan/Ob/ MyLife/Film Liste Julia.md

-The Hunger Games - 4
+The Hunger Games - 4 Filme
-Now you see me - 3
+Now you see me - 3 Filme
-The Long Walk - 1
+The Long Walk - 1 Film
-HTTYD - 3 + Serie - 6 -^  - 9
+HTTYD - 3 Filme + Serie - 6 Season
+Over the Garden Wall - 1 Season
+Ghibli Filme 8 - 15 Filme